 5. Grasshopper: Best for multi-digit extensions

 Grasshopper is a popular choice in the world of virtual phone providers, especially if you want to get extensions with your US phone number.
+Multi-digit extensions can be useful for teams with large headcounts and internal call management.
 You can add unlimited users to any plan except for the True Solo tier, which is designed for self-employed folks.
-Since every available feature is included with every plan, you won’t have to pay for upgrades to access more features.

-On the downside, Grasshopper’s platform is a bit outdated and doesn’t come with modern features such as call transcripts and shared phone numbers.
+On the downside, Grasshopper’s platform is a bit outdated and doesn’t come with modern features such as call summaries and third-party integrations.
 It also costs nearly twice as much to purchase additional numbers compared to Quo.

 Keep in mind Grasshopper is only available to customers in the US and Canada.
 This means you need to be physically present in the US or Canada to sign up or use a VPN to create a Grasshopper phone number.